top of page

 The Comic Strip Walk, Brussels

-As we went along the walk, we took the opportunity to check out the Church of Our Lady of Good Help and the Saint Nicholas Church.
-The Church of Our Lady of Good Help is a relatively small place of worship from the 17th-century, but the original chapel built on the site was an important stop for pilgrims on route to Santiago de Compostela.
+As we went along the walk, we took the opportunity to check out the Church of Notre-Dame de Bon Secours and the Saint Nicholas Church.
+Church of Notre-Dame de Bon Secours is a relatively small place of worship from the 17th-century, but the original chapel built on the site was an important stop for pilgrims on route to Santiago de Compostela.
 It is quite noticeable that the church is a little different from its contemporaries, since its architecture was based on a circle rather than the more traditional Latin cross.

 If you are enjoying this post, remember and subscribe to my mailing list to receive my latest blog posts.